zenml-io/zenml/docs/book/how-to/stack-deployment/README.md

 ---
-description: Deploying your stack components directly from the ZenML CLI
+description: Stacks are the configuration of your infrastructure.
 ---

-# ⚒️ Deploy and configure stacks
+# Managing stacks & components

-The first step in running your pipelines on remote infrastructure is to deploy all the components that you would need, like an [MLflow tracking server](../../component-guide/experiment-trackers/mlflow.md), [Kubeflow orchestrator](../../component-guide/orchestrators/kubeflow.md), and more to your cloud.

-This can bring plenty of benefits like scalability, reliability, and collaboration.
-ZenML eases the path to production by providing a seamless way for all tools to interact with others through the use of abstractions.
-However, one of the most painful parts of this process, from what we see on our Slack and in general, is the deployment of these stack components.

-## Deploying and managing MLOps tools is tricky 😭😵‍💫
+Deploying and managing MLOps tools is tricky 😭😵‍💫.
 It is not trivial to set up all the different tools that you might need for your pipeline.

 * 🌈 Each tool comes with a certain set of requirements.
 For example, a Kubeflow installation will require you to have a Kubernetes cluster, and so would a Seldon Core deployment.
 * 🤔 Figuring out the defaults for infra parameters is not easy.
 Even if you have identified the backing infra that you need for a stack component, setting up reasonable defaults for parameters like instance size, CPU, memory, etc., needs a lot of experimentation to figure out.